- Our Services

 Protecting a Pharmacist’s Professional License

-When your license is on the line and your career in jeopardy, you need to make every effort to protect it.
-The best way to do that is to consult with an experienced New York professional license defense attorney skilled in representing pharmacists in disciplinary proceedings.
-Brill Legal Group has a solid track record of serving health care professionals in all matters related to professional licensing.
+When your license is on the line and your career is in jeopardy, you need to make every effort to protect it.
+The best way to do that is to consult with an experienced New York professional licensed defense attorney skilled in representing pharmacists in disciplinary proceedings.
+Brill Legal Group has a solid track record of serving healthcare professionals in all matters related to professional licensing.
 We do everything we can to make sure you keep your license.